 This part of the report presents the results of the second part of the questionnaire, concerning the importance of the use of Dutch in different domains.
-The results are presented for the six different groups of participants: students in primary education, students in secondary education, parents of students in primary education, teachers and the general public.
+The results are presented for the six different groups of participants: students in primary education, students in secondary education, parents of students in primary education, parents of students in secondary education, teachers and the general public.